koaning/doubtlab/docs/quickstart/advanced.md

     }
 </script>

+### Classification

-You can use scikit-learn to construct a bootstrapped model which can also be used in this library.
+You can use scikit-learn to construct a bootstrapped model for classification which can also be used in this library.
 You'll want to use the [bagging ensemble models](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.BaggingClassifier.html) for this.

 ```python